-Happy to have five poems in Dreich.
-They have changed dramatically since sending them a year or so ago, but happy to have different versions of Max poems sprinkled like ashe throughout the galaxy.
+Happy to have five poems in Dreich Magazine (I believe the official name is now the Dreich Quarterly Review).
+They have changed dramatically since sending them a year or so ago, but happy to have different versions of Max poems sprinkled like ashes throughout the galaxy.
 “Max’s Bedroom” is an American sonnet about the aftermath of death.
 It later was reduced (and is no longer a sonnet).
 Writing is about attachment in so many ways . . .
 The process . . .
 The letting go . . .

 And no, you’re not imagining it crooked.
 It’s late.
 I won’t offend any gods with perfection tonight or ever.
 “Without You” also got cut later, but I am attached to the “chopped up hair,” and glad it is here, chopped up . . .
 Max knows what it means.
 And I write, also, to the dead.
-“Headache” is about neuralgia and the “god’s mouth is a reference I once found when studying acuppressure and marma points (Ayurveda), which I have not since found.
-Maybe even, it wasn’t the Chinese translation, but a still point can be induced using points in this region of the head . . .
+“Headache” is about neuralgia and the “god’s mouth” or “mouth of god” is a reference I once found when studying acuppressure and marma points (Ayurveda), which basically refers to the atlas, which must be angled properly in order for your brain to properly function.

 Pleasantly surprised to find my poem, “My Therapist Sez” was featured on Diode Poetry’s main page (along with an excerpt.
 It may disappear by the time you find this, so here’s the link to the entire poem.
 Patty Paine has been good to me and Diode is publishing some really great work in the journal and in books and chapbooks.